Prof. Dr.med.univ.

 Dirk Mürbe

-Dirk Mürbe is Professor of Phoniatrics and Audiology (voice, speech and hearing disorders) and Director of the clinic of the same name at the Charité Universitätsmedizin Berlin.
-At the Mozarteum University he has been teaching voice training for singers since 2012, and he has also been associated with the Hochschule für Musik Carl Maria von Weber Dresden for many years as Head of the Studio for Voice Research.
+Dirk Mürbe is Professor of Phoniatrics and Audiology (voice, speech and hearing disorders) and Director of the Department of Phoniatrics and Audiology at Charité – Universitätsmedizin Berlin.
+Since 2012, he has also taught voice science for singers at the Mozarteum University Salzburg and has long been associated with the Hochschule für Musik Carl Maria von Weber Dresden as Head of the Studio for Voice Research.

-Dirk Mürbe received his first musical training in the subjects violin and viola at the music school in Dresden and was a member of the Radio Music School Orchestra of the former GDR.
-Parallel to his medical studies at the Universities of Rostock, Dublin and Dresden, he completed his singing studies at the Carl Maria von Weber University of Music in Dresden (class of Helga Köhler-Wellner) with a scholarship from the German National Academic Foundation in 1996 with an artistic diploma.
+Dirk Mürbe received his first musical training in violin and viola at the music school in Dresden and was a member of the Radio Music School Orchestra of the former GDR.
+Parallel to his medical studies at the universities of Rostock, Dublin and Dresden, he studied vocal performance with Helga Köhler-Wellner at the Hochschule für Musik Carl Maria von Weber Dresden, supported by a scholarship from the German National Academic Foundation.

-After successfully passing the medical state examination, he first completed further training to become a specialist in phoniatrics and pediatric audiology as well as a specialist in ENT medicine including special ENT surgery.
-After appointments to professorships for the subject of phoniatrics and pediatric audiology at the Universities of Regensburg and Duisburg-Essen, he took on a professorship of the same name at the Technical University of Dresden in 2010, heading the department of phoniatrics and audiology and the Saxon Cochlear Implant Center Dresden.
-In 2018 he accepted the call to the chair (W3) for audiology and phoniatrics at the Berlin Charité.
+After passing the medical state examination, he completed specialist training in phoniatrics and paediatric audiology, as well as in ENT medicine including specialised ENT surgery.
+Following professorships in phoniatrics and paediatric audiology at the universities of Regensburg and Duisburg-Essen, he was appointed professor with the same specialisation at the Technical University of Dresden in 2010, where he headed the Department of Phoniatrics and Audiology and the Saxony Cochlear Implant Centre Dresden.
+In 2018, he accepted a W3 professorship for audiology and phoniatrics at Charité – Universitätsmedizin Berlin.

-His medical work covers the entire spectrum of communication disorders with a focus on the surgical and conservative treatment of patients with voice disorders, especially professional singers and actors.
-As the director of one of the most traditional university clinics for voice, speech and hearing disorders, counseling and treatment for hearing loss form a further clinical focus with special expertise in music medicine.
-In his research, he is particularly concerned with the morphological and functional properties of professional voices and the electrophysiological objectification of hearing and language acquisition.
+His clinical work covers the full spectrum of communication disorders, with a particular focus on the surgical and non-surgical treatment of voice disorders, especially in professional singers and actors.
+As director of one of the most traditional university clinics for voice, speech and hearing disorders, he places special emphasis on the diagnosis and treatment of hearing loss, with particular expertise in music medicine.
+His research focuses on the morphological and functional characteristics of professional voices, as well as the electrophysiological assessment of hearing and language acquisition.

-He is a member of national and international scientific committees in his field, including the board of the German Society for Phoniatrics and Pedaudiology, was President of the 8th Pan-European Voice Conference and is currently Secretary General for PEVOC.
+He is a member of numerous national and international scientific committees, including the board of the German Society for Phoniatrics and Paedaudiology.
+He served as President of the 8th Pan-European Voice Conference and is currently Secretary General of PEVOC.